Cultural Ceremonies and Services

 Robyn Hazard RSW, MSW

 Growing up both on and off reserve and being a second generation residential school survivor has given Robyn a unique perspective that allows her to connect well with her clients.
 She has been with Alsusuti for almost 7 years now, providing mental health services to our Indigenous clients.
 Holding a Masters of Social Work degree Robyn has years of work experience in many facets of human services from counselling and family supports to child protection and adult special needs.
 Her varied experiences have only enhanced her counselling abilities.

 Michelle has been providing clinical services to Indigenous peoples since 2012 and has been a member of the Alsusuti team since 2018.
 Her practice is centered on balance, interconnectedness, holistic well-being, and honours traditional knowledge.
 Michelle brings with her experience in the areas of domestic violence, youth in care, crisis management, Indigenous community work as well as post-secondary education and employment sectors.
 Michelle regularly delivers workshops on a variety of topics in mental health, culture and wellness and is passionate about continuous learning.

 Brenda Gear MSW.
 RSW

-Brenda is indigenous, hailing from Nunavut.
-She is an experienced, trauma informed, social worker with a great deal of experience providing mental health services in Indigenous communities.
+Brenda joins us from the from the beautiful lands of Nunatsiavut and Newfoundland/Labrador.
+She is an Indigenous, Inuit woman and an experienced, trauma informed, social worker with a great deal of experience providing mental health services in Indigenous communities.